 …a look at refactoring, intellisense, navigability, and usability.

-As agile software development becomes more commonplace, it becomes more and more essential that the tools we use allow us to develop software in a flexible fashion.
+As agile software development becomes more commonplace, it becomes more and more essential that the tools we use allow us to develop software in a fast and flexible fashion.
 Particularly important is refactoring.
-Being able to refactor is what allows is to respond to change.
-It makes our code evolve overtime.
-For example renaming a method, or changing a methods parameters should not be a programming disaster, it should be effortless and pain free, allowing our software to develop organically.
+Being able to refactor is what allows us to respond to change, and makes our code evolve over time.

 |Object Rename|| If I rename the method methodXYZ in the method test in the below example, it should not affect the method in ObjectA.